 The first step in writing your website then the first step is to do some keyword research.
 If your website does not show for the terms visitors use to find the products or services you offer then without a well-known brand name, your website will be extremely difficult to find.
 That’s why it’s extremely important you spend some time identifying the terms prospective customers use to find your offering online.
 This is called keyword research.

-This post is an excellent starting point as it includes just about everything you need to know to perform keyword research for your website.
+This guide is an excellent starting point as it includes just about everything you need to know to perform keyword research for your website.

 Carrying out keyword research will tell you the amount of times a particular term is searched for on Google and the level of competition for those terms.
 For example, if you’re a men’s shoe retailer, the most searched for keyword in your industry might be ‘men’s shoes’.
 Using the Google Adwords Keyword Planner, it is possible to identify that this term is the subject of 110,000 searches in the UK every month.